Updated 22/09/25

 Before you get planting, be sure there’s the perfect spot ready to suit the plants as some bulbs need a specific home.

-For a colourful spectacle, planting groups of 6 more bulbs, is a great idea and when they bloom next year, it’ll be a welcome display.
+For a colourful spectacle, plant groups of 6 more bulbs.
+This is a great idea as when they bloom next year, it’ll be a welcome display.

 Vibrant varieties